vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 > ℹ️ For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).

-Changing a RawContact's Account will result in a failed lookup using lookup keys prior to the Account change.
+Moving a RawContact from one Account to another will result in a failed query using lookup keys.

 For example, using the default AOSP Contacts app or the Google Contacts app...